dugajean/oop-nonces/README.md

 }
 ```

-## Requirements

-This package requires the use of PHP 7 and above.

-## Tests

-There is a `tests/` folder demonstrating the functionality of this library as well as the coverage of some edge cases.

 ## Design Decisions

 ###### Usability

 * [x] Intuitive API which allows for easy access to needed data.
 * [x] Base class `Nonce` includes all logic necessary to generate nonce hashes.
-* [x] Subclasses have access to all protected methods in order to implement further logic specific to the children.
+* [x] Subclasses have access to all protected methods in order to implement further logic specific to the subclasses.

 ###### Extensibility